Five generations of the Wynne family have lived in Hope under Dinmore, in the beautiful county of Herefordshire.

 April 21 – We are about to move the operation out of our current shop and into an adjacent building (which ironically was the original farm shop back in the 1950’s where the late Mr Robert Wynne used to sell milk to the public) and let the shop building to a business that compliments what we do.

 Future – Who knows?
 Just keep an eye of our facebook page for details.

 Thank you for taking the time to read this… we look forward to seeing you sometime.

-Ann, Bryan and our team (Roxy, Katie, Elaine, Michelle, Karen)
+Ann, Bryan and our team (Roxy, Katie, Elaine, and Karen)